AaronTraas/Notes/Recipes/cocktails/Mai-Tai.md

 ## Notes:

+- As far as the rum goes, there's a lot of methods.
+Some people online recommend Denizen Merchant Reserve as the rum.
+The best Mai Tai I've ever had was made with a combination of Plantaray 3 star and Appleton 8 year (made at [Black Sheep Bar and Provisions](https://www.theblacksheepnj.com/)).
 - Original recipe calls for Smuggler's Cove's Orgeat and Smuggler's Cove Mai Tai syrup.
 Honestly, probably not worth the effort because I don't make a lot of Mai Tais.
 The Mai Tai syrup is a 2:1 demerara syrup (which I keep around) that has vanilla and salt added.
 So I'm just using rich demerara with added vanilla and saline in the drink.
 - The smuggler's cove orgeat is also a 2:1 syrup, and since we're using store bought, I'm upping the amount from 1/2 oz to 3/4oz.
 It needs more sweetness and more almond flavor.